elunico/TuringMachine/README.md

 It consists of several parts.

+You can find the webpage for creating transition JSON files [at this link](https://eluni.co/TuringMachine/transition-maker.html)

 ## importing TuringMachine
 First there is a TuringMachine class which can be imported and used in other programs.
 It is (fairly) well documented and hopefully self-explanatory.
 If you want to use this